CAAPIM/Sample-App-MAS-iOS-Secure-Local-Storage/README.md

 <hr/>
 This sample app uses the MASFoundation, MASStorage and MASUI frameworks of the MAS SDK.

-**Required:**
+<br>**Required:**
-* Xcode (Latest Version) - Install from App Store
+* Xcode, latest version installed from App Store
-* Cocoapods (latest version) - Install from https://cocoapods.org/
+* CocoaPods, latest version installed from https://cocoapods.org/</br>

-## Getting Started
+## Get Started
-1. Open a terminal window to the top level folder of this Sample App (ie: ~/iOS - Secure Cloud and Local Storage)
+1. Open a terminal window to the top level folder of this Sample App (ie: ~/iOS - Secure Cloud and Local Storage).
-2. In Terminal type: pod update    (If this fails try: pod install)
+2. In Terminal type: `pod update`
+   If this fails try: `pod install`
-3. Open the .xcworkspace (ie: StorageApp.xcworkspace)
+3. Open the .xcworkspace (ie: StorageApp.xcworkspace).
-4. Go to your servers policy manager or Mobile Developer Console if you have one, and create an app and download export the msso_config (https://you_server_name:8443/oauth/manager) [Visit mas.ca.com and navigate to the iOS Guides under docs for more info]
+4. In the CA OAuth Manager, create an app, and export the msso_config file (https://you_server_name:8443/oauth/manager).
+For help with this file, see [iOS Guide](https://www.ca.com/us/developers/mas/docs.html?id=1).
-5. Copy the entire contents of the exported msso_config into the msso_config file in xcode workspace
+5. Copy the contents of the exported msso_config into the msso_config file in Xcode workspace.
-6. Open up the class StorageApp/classes/StorageTableViewController.m and add in your SampleUser and SampleUserPassword from your servers database
+6. Open up the class StorageApp/classes/StorageTableViewController.m, and add in your SampleUser and SampleUserPassword from your MAG database.
-7. Build and Deploy the app to a device or Simulator
+7. Build and Deploy the app to a device or simulator.